Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: CRediT Authorship Contribution Statement

 https://smartse.github.io/index.html.

 \textbf{Guang Yang} received the B.S. degree from Nantong University in 2019 and the M.Sc. degree from Nantong University in 2022.
 Now he is working on his Ph.D. degree at Nanjing University of Aeronautics and Astronautics.
-He has authored or co-authored more than 10 papers in refereed journals or conferences, such as Empirical Software Engineering, Journal of Systems and Software, Knowledge-based Systems, IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), International Conference on Software Maintenance and Evolution (ICSME), Asia-Pacific Symposium on Internetware (Internetware), International Conference on Software Engineering and Knowledge Engineering (SEKE), and Asia-Pacific Conference on Software Engineering (APSEC).
-His research interests include software engineering, especially automatic code generation, large-scale language models, and empirical software engineering.
+He has authored or co-authored more than 10 papers in refereed journals or conferences, such as ACM Transactions on Software Engineering and Methodology, Empirical Software Engineering, Journal of Systems and Software, Knowledge-based Systems, IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), International Conference on Software Maintenance and Evolution (ICSME), Asia-Pacific Symposium on Internetware (Internetware), International Conference on Software Engineering and Knowledge Engineering (SEKE), and Asia-Pacific Conference on Software Engineering (APSEC).
+His research interests include software engineering, especially automatic code generation and empirical software engineering.

 \textbf{Yiheng Shen} is currently pursuing the Master degree at the School of Information Science and Technology, Nantong University.
 His research interests include software repository mining.